 Scientific name: Callophrys rubi

-The only green-coloured butterfly in the UK, although the metallic green colouring is only on the undersides of the wings.
+The Green Hairstreak is the only green-coloured butterfly in the UK, although the metallic green colouring is only on the undersides of the wings - the uppersides are brown.

-The Green Hairstreak holds its wings closed, except in flight, showing only the green underside with its faint white streak.
-The extent of this white marking is very variable; it is frequently reduced to a few white dots and may be almost absent.
-Males and females look similar and are most readily told apart by their behaviour: rival males may be seen in a spiralling flight close to shrubs, while the less conspicuous females are more often encountered while laying eggs.
+It holds its wings closed except when in flight, showing only the green underside with its faint white streak.
+The extent of this white marking is very variable; it is often reduced to a just few white dots, or even almost absent markings.

-Although this is a widespread species, it often occurs in small colonies and has undergone local losses in several regions.
+This species usually occurs in small colonies of less than 50 individuals.
+Although it is a widespread species, it has undergone local losses in several regions.

 Size and Family